abdishakurali/garaad/src/types/diagramatics.md

 let result = boolean.xor(sq, ci);
 draw(sq, ci, result.fill('lightblue'));
  diagram have an origin and a bounding box.
-You can see this using Diagram.debug Points
+Adiga can see this using Diagram.debug Points
 +
 0